 - Clean up with water within 30 minutes of application.
 Do not wait longer or Spectrum will dry.

 - If applying multiple layers of Spectrum, wait 30-60 minutes for the product to cure and change color from blue to black.

 - Spectrum is designed to adhere to metal.
 Do not apply to plastic or fiberglass without the proper primer.
 If applying to a high gloss wax coat, you must sand down and apply a primer.

 - Do not freeze Spectrum!
 If it does freeze, do not mix, shake, or move until it has completely thawed.

-- Wait 24 hours before putting upholstery back in the vehicle.
+- Wait 24-36 hours (depending on humidity) before putting upholstery back in the vehicle.
 Wait 7 to 10 days before painting or applying a bed liner.

 - Spectrum is not a bed liner.
 Even after it has cured, it can be damaged by heavy impact.